roadiz/headless-edition/README.md

 Then browse to `https://headless.test/rz-admin` and build your headless API.

+Standalone code is configured to create a `CommonContentResponse` from a `main-menu` node.
+If you need to customize common content responses, we invite you to create a custom project.

 ### Create a new custom project
 For custom projects we recommend starting from a dedicated repository: